cube3power/atsd/rule-engine/window.md

 ### `CANCEL` Status

 `CANCEL` is the initial status assigned to new windows.
-It is also assigned to the window when the the condition changes from `true` to `false` or when the window is deleted on rule modification.
+It is also assigned to the window when the condition changes from `true` to `false` or when the window is destroyed on rule modification.

-Triggering a repeat action in `CANCEL` status is not supported.
-Such behavior can be emulated by creating a separate rule with a negated expression which returns `true` instead of `false` for the same condition.
+Windows in `CANCEL` status do not trigger repeat actions.
+Such behavior can be emulated by creating a rule with a negated expression which returns `true` instead of `false` for the same condition.